sicily496/DSC180A-QuantizedNNs/README.md

 ## Guide on Installing Dependencies

-The repo would reuqire python version that is greater than `3.8.0` is installed in the user's machine.
+The repo would require python version larger than `3.8.0` is installed in the user's machine.

 To install the necessary dependency, one can first start a virtual environment by doing the following:
 ```
-python3 -m venv .venv
+python3.9 -m venv .venv
 source .venv/bin/activate
 ```
 Then can install file using the `requirements.txt` file